 - Governance and strategy in co-operatives and business federations

-- Co-op development in rural and Indigenous communities
+- Co-op development in rural settler and indigenous communities

 - HR professionalization